-Your server comes with features that a network administrator or file server can use to remotely manage and control the server.
+The server comes with features that a network administrator or file server can use to remotely manage and control the server.

-If your server is connected to an Advanced System Management (ASM) interconnect network that is managed by a Remote Supervisor Adapter II or if an optional Remote Supervisor Adapter II is installed in the server, you can view the system health; turn on, turn off, and restart the server; view the error log; view the vital product data; and send alerts over the ASM interconnect network.
+If an optional Remote Supervisor Adapter II is installed in the server, you can view the system health; turn on, turn off, and restart the server; view the error log; view the vital product data; and send alerts over the ASM interconnect network.
 To order an optional Remote Supervisor Adapter II, contact your IBM marketing representative or authorized reseller.